jasition/jasition.github.io/_posts/2019-03-28-crud-es-cqrs-rp.md

 ![CQRS_ES_RP](/images/cqrs+es+rp.png)

+Please note that the "Event Store" was drawn independently for each domain to indicate they are logically different event streams.
+It does not enforce the separation and you could still mix them and filter them at the observer side.

 # Recommendations

 I strongly recommended applying Functional Programming, SOLID Principles and Hexagonal Architecture in this combination to ensure the deterministic behaviours and consistency.
 Also I did not abandoning Object-oriented programming (OOP) by using Functional programming (FP).
 I have another article [here](../_posts/2018/12/11/solid-hexagonal-functional.md) to go into the details.